CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-06-02-Setting-up-a-physical-SDN-testbed.md

 After each iteration, remember to keep the diagram up-to-date with the changes and ideally do version and backup it; then make available to other operators and network administrators.
 This will save time to react upon failures in the wiring configuration.

 The following comment is one of the data centre mantras, afaik: avoid <a title="Avoiding spaghetti syndrome managing your data centers' cabling" href="https://blog.wsol.com/avoiding-spaghetti-syndrome-managing-your-data-centers-cabling" target="_blank">spaghetti cabling</a> by all means.
-While it is not mandatory to provide <a title="Beaufitul DC cabling" href="https://www.reddit.com/r/cableporn/" target="_blank">beautiful cabling</a> arrangements, the following should be pursued (by subjective decreasing order of preference):
+While it is not mandatory to provide <a title="Beautiful DC cabling" href="https://www.reddit.com/r/cableporn/" target="_blank">beautiful cabling</a> arrangements, the following should be pursued (by subjective decreasing order of preference):

 * **Labelling**: whether it is a cable paper label or wire marker; labelling the source endpoint with its destination is extremely helpful, as it saves the time to follow each cable during troubleshooting.
 Of course, labelling should as well be extended to devices and servers
 * **Grouping**: if the above is achieved, cable bridle rings could be used to group these into something manageable.
 Ungrouped cables are more prone to detach from their endpoint and be a nuisance when managing other devices